 sound, light installation and vinyl print.

-'bleeding blue' is a sound installation that aims to shed light on the critical issue of ocean noise pollution and its detrimental effects on marine life.
+'bleeding blue' is an installation that aims to shed light on the critical issue of ocean noise pollution and its detrimental effects on marine life.
 The installation is composed with archives of recorded audio by marine biologists, acoustic scientists and field recordists capturing the raw sounds of the ocean and the intrusion in the underwater environment.

 The installation draws attention to the often invisible but devastating consequences of ocean noise pollution. 'bleeding blue' aims to raise awareness about this urgent environmental issue and provoke contemplation about our relationship with the marine ecosystem.
 It serves as a powerful reminder of the need to take action to protect our oceans and the delicate balance of marine life that is being disrupted by human activities.

 NOAA Southeast Fisheries Science Center and Scripps Institution of Oceanography from the LISTEN GoMex project - Melissa Soldevilla & Linne Hodge

 Ocean Acoustics Group - The Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research

 Marine Biologist - Isla Hely

 Univeristy of Exeter & the Australian Institute for Marine Science - Tim Gordon

 Field Recordist - Constantine Katsiris